 - controllers: This folder contains the code for our controllers.
-It also has an index.js file to handle exporting the contents of the required controller files.
-There is also a base controller here, which contains all the generic methods that all controllers should have; so every new controller can extend this and inherit said methods. - lib: This folder contains the miscellaneous code not big enough to have its own folder but required across several different places in our project; for instance, database access, helper functions, and so forth. - models: Inside this folder are the model files.
+It also has an index.js file to handle exporting the contents of the rest of them.
+There is also a base controller here, which contains all the generic methods that all controllers should have; so every new controller can extend this and inherit said methods. - lib: This folder contains the miscellaneous code not big enough to have its own folder, but required across several different places in our project; for instance, database access, helper functions, the config files, and so forth. - models: Inside this folder are the model files.
 Normally when working with Mongoose, a model's file has the schema definition, and you return the instantiation of that schema as your model.
-In our case, the actual definition is somewhere else, so this code handles loading that external definition, adding the extra behavior specific to each model, and then returning it.

-- request_schemas: Inside this folder are the JSON Schemas used to validate the different requests. - schemas: These are the JSON Schemas of the models, used for the Swagger module to define the UI for testing and for the Mongoose model's definition.
+In our case, the actual definition is somewhere else, so this code handles loading that external definition, adding the extra behavior specific to each model, and then returning it. - request_schemas: Inside this folder are the JSON Schemas used to validate the different requests. - schemas: These are the JSON Schemas of the models, used for the Swagger module to define the UI for testing and for the Mongoose model's definition.
 We will have to add some code to translate from the first one to the latter, since they don't use the same format. - swagger-ui: This folder contains the contents of the Swagger UI project.
-We'll need to do some minor adjustments to the index.html file to make it work as we expect it. - node_modules: This folder will be created automatically by npm, and it'll contain the modules listed on you package.json file.
-You don't really have to worry about maintaining (or even creating) this folder, it'll appear there once you run npm install for the first time. - config: The config folder is used by the config module, which will look inside it by default.
-Your configuration should be inside a JSON file called default.json.
-Any environment-specific configuration will be added by creating configuration files aptly named (such as production.json, or development.json, which you can later reference using the NODE_ENV environment variable1).
+We'll need to do some minor adjustments to the index.html file to make it work as we expect it.